nolanbconaway/moomoo/client/readme.md

 pipx install git+https://github.com/nolanbconaway/moomoo.git#subdirectory=client
 ```

-> NOTE: Only python 3.9 and 3.10 are tested, so use the `--python=/path/to/py3.9/bin/python` pipx option if needed.
+> NOTE: python 3.9-3.12 are tested, so use the `--python=/path/to/py3.9/bin/python` pipx option if needed.

 ## Usage